Have you always wanted to learn music but thought it was

 Meg Collins Stoop is a versatile musician, bringing passion to each aspect of her musical endeavors.

 An award winning composer of choral and chamber works, Meg's music has

 been performed throughout the United States and Europe.
 With more than twenty-five years of experience teaching music, Meg takes special delight in teaching the older beginner.

 Email Meg now to book a free consultation to discuss your musical goals.

-Meg is currently composing a work for the Southern Connecticut Camerata to celebrate their 60th year anniversary.
+Meg has recently completed composing a work for the Southern Connecticut Camerata to celebrate their 60th year anniversary.
 All Creatures Now Are Merry Minded is a modern madrigal and will be premiered on April 30, 2017.